-The broad interests of justice, public safety, and homeland security initiatives must be addressed while respecting individual privacy interests, preventing unauthorized disclosures of information, and enabling appropriate public access to relevant information.
+As justice information is more efficiently gathered and widely shared, the need to protect personal privacy becomes more apparent.
 To prevent unauthorized disclosures of information while allowing appropriate access, a uniform Privacy Policy must be developed based upon fair information practices and adopted by all Illinois justice agencies.